mghrear/3D_Heteroscedastic_Convnet/README.md

 ## make_NNplots.py
 A python script that creates figures depicting the dense portions of the RCN and HCN models.

-## plot_loss_functions.ipynb
-A notebook that plots loss function to illustrate the issue with predicting distribtion over the theta and phi angles seperately.
-Our framework avoids this by predicting distributions on S2.

 ## submit_job.slurm
 A slurm script for queuing jobs that run a jupyter notebook.